 Students work with their academic advisor and program director to choose electives.
 Students may select from a variety of different elective courses or may wish to pursue a concentration (see below).

-Clinical Psychology Concentrations

-Clinical Psychology students are given the option of completing a concentration.
+Clinical Psychology Concentrations Clinical Psychology students are given the option of completing a concentration.
 A concentration is an intensive study in which students take a group of courses in a specific area of interest beyond what may be required by the program.
 Students who are pursuing concentrations may also elect to focus their externship experiences in the same area of study.
 In addition, students may choose to concentrate their elective studies in areas offered by the other programs in the school.
 Finally, students are free to select individual elective courses in any area and are not required to concentrate in any area of study.

-The following is a list of areas in which the Clinical program offers concentrated study (note that some of the courses also fulfill requirements noted above):
+The following is a list of areas in which the Clinical program offers concentrated study (note that some of the courses also fulfill requirements noted above): CBT Concentration:

-CBT Concentration:

-- 1) Cognitive Therapy (PSC 6497) - 2) Behavior Therapy (PSC 6478) - 3) CBT for Anxiety & Depression I & II (PSC 6470/6471) - 4) CBT Individual Psychotherapy Practicum I & II (PSC 6502A/6503A) - 5) Advanced CBT Individual Psychotherapy Practicum I & II (PSC 6504A/6505A) - 6) Research in cognitive behavioral principles or strategies - 7) Externships in CBT

-Psychodynamic Therapy Concentration:
+- 1) Cognitive Therapy (PSC 6497) - 2) Behavior Therapy (PSC 6478) - 3) CBT for Anxiety & Depression I & II (PSC 6470/6471) - 4) CBT Individual Psychotherapy Practicum I & II (PSC 6502A/6503A) - 5) Advanced CBT Individual Psychotherapy Practicum I & II (PSC 6504A/6505A) - 6) Research in cognitive behavioral principles or strategies - 7) Externships in CBT Psychodynamic Therapy Concentration:

 - 1) Psychoanalytic Theory (PSC 6195)

 - 2) Interpersonal Psychotherapy (PSC 6498)

 - 3) Object Relations Theory (PSC 6175)

 - 4) Couples Therapy (PSC 6463)

-- 5) Family & Couples Therapy I & II)PSC 6465/6466) - 6) Psychodynamic Individual Psychotherapy Practicum I & II (PSC 6492A/6493A) - 7) Advanced Psychodynamic Individual Psychotherapy Pract.
-I & II (PSC 6494A/6495A) - 8) Research in psychodynamic principles or strategies - 9) Externships in Psychodynamic Therapy
+- 5) Family & Couples Therapy I & II (PSC 6465/6466)

+- 6) Psychodynamic Individual Psychotherapy Practicum I & II (PSC 6492A/6493A)

+- 7) Advanced Psychodynamic Individual Psychotherapy Pract.
+I & II (PSC 6494A/6495A)

+- 8) Research in psychodynamic principles or strategies

+- 9) Externships in Psychodynamic Therapy

 Clinical Gero-Psychology Concentration:

 The Gero-psychology Concentration follows the guidelines of the APA Council of Specialties' definition of a "Major Area of Study".
 The concentration thus requires completion of two research seminar courses, a total 15 credits of coursework; and a clinical aging empirical research project, in addition to fulfilling the requirements for the geropsychology minor.
 Required Coursework (15 credits):

-- 1) Assessment & Treatment w/ Older Adults (PSC 6448) - 2) Depression and Personality Disorders in Older Adults I & II (PSC 6529/6530) - 3) Gero-Psychology Seminar/Group Supervision I & II (PSC 6449/6450) - 4) Science of Cognition and Affective Function (PSH 6014) - 5) Geriatric Neuropsychology Practicum I & II (PSC 6449L/6450L) - 6) Introduction to Clinical Neuropsychology I & II (PSH 6011/6012)

-Family Therapy Concentration:
+- 1) Assessment & Treatment w/ Older Adults (PSC 6448) - 2) Depression and Personality Disorders in Older Adults I & II (PSC 6529/6530) - 3) Gero-Psychology Seminar/Group Supervision I & II (PSC 6449/6450) - 4) Science of Cognition and Affective Function (PSH 6014) - 5) Geriatric Neuropsychology Practicum I & II (PSC 6449L/6450L) - 6) Introduction to Clinical Neuropsychology I & II (PSH 6011/6012) Please note that 5 is open to participants in the FOAP gero-psychology externship ONLY Please note that 6 is only open to students pursuing the Neuropsychology minor Family Therapy Concentration:

-- 1) Couples Therapy (PSC 6463) - 2) Family Therapy I & II (PSC 6465/6466)
+- 1) Couples Therapy (PSC 6463)

+- 2) Family Therapy I & II (PSC 6465/6466)

 Research Seminar

 In addition to the research methodology courses, each student is required to register for two (2) semesters (6 credits) of faculty research seminars beginning during their second year of study.
 These seminars are taught by core faculty and will directly facilitate the development of the student's doctoral research projects.
 The faculty members will serve as research advisors for students who participate in their seminar.
 By participating in a faculty's research seminar, students are choosing which faculty member and, therefore, which research area they wish to use as a basis for their research.

 Research seminars offered include: